ngerald51/MultiChainNFT/README.md

 This tutorial will cover how to set up smart wallets from thirdweb and enable multi-chain support using account abstraction.

-Deploying NFT smart contracts:
+1) Deploying NFT smart contracts:
-Deploy an ERC1155 NFT smart contract on different chains (e.g., Base Sepolia and Zksync Sepolia testnet) Name and add images to the NFTs
+Deploy an ERC1155 NFT smart contract on different chains (e.g., Base Sepolia and Zksync Sepolia testnet)

-Prep NFTs by minting and setting up claim conditions Building a front-end application using thirdweb Connect SDK:
+2) Name and add images to the NFTs, Prep NFTs by minting and setting up claim conditions

-Create a new Next.js project with thirdweb Connect SDK Set up the project with a thirdweb API key or client ID Connect to the application with a smart wallet
+3) Building a front-end application using thirdweb Connect SDK: Create a new Next.js project with thirdweb Connect SDK

+4) Set up the project with a thirdweb API key or client ID

+5) Connect to the application with a smart wallet

-Claim different NFTs from different chains to the same wallet address Deploying smart contracts with deterministic addresses across multiple chains:
-Ensure contracts share the same contract address no matter what chain they are on
+6) Claim different NFTs from different chains to the same wallet address and ensure contracts share the same contract address no matter what chain they are on

 Seamless cross-chain experiences: Users can switch between different chains without having to worry about managing multiple wallets or addresses.
 Support for tokens/NFTs on different chains: Developers can enable users to interact with tokens and NFTs on multiple networks, expanding the functionality and reach of their applications.